signetjs/signet/README.md

     console.log(add.signature); // number, number => number
 ```

-Arguments can be verified against the function signature by calling verify inside your function:
+Arguments can be enforced directly with `enforceArguments` in places where enforce is inappropriate or not feasible for use:

 ```
+    const enforceAddArgs = signet.enforceArguments(['a: number', 'b: number']);

     function verifiedAdd (a, b) {
-        signet.verify(add, arguments);
+        enforceAddArgs(arguments);
         return a + b;
     }